1j01/jspaint/README.md

   It starts out with no color so you'll need to hold <kbd>Ctrl</kbd> and select a color first.
   The slightly fancy thing about this color is you can press and release <kbd>Ctrl</kbd> to switch colors while drawing.

+* You can apply image transformations like Flip/Rotate, Stretch/Skew or Invert (in the Image menu) either to the whole image or to a selection.
+If you make a selection with the Select or Free-Form Select tool, the transformations apply to the selection.

 * These Tips and Tricks from [a tutorial for MS Paint](http://www.albinoblacksheep.com/tutorial/mspaint) also work in JS Paint if they have a checkmark: